-Arabella is a noted resort style course located around an hour east of Capetown in Sth Africa.
+Arabella is a noted resort style course located an hour east of Capetown in Sth Africa.

-Indeed the views from the hotel are stunning..
+The views from the hotel are stunning..

 It does look good!

 You get to choose how much water to take on, and must hit the correct line and length to hit the short grass.

-This is a perfect spot for a cape hole, but sadly the tee is set low and the reeds are tall, so the fairway is relatively unsighted from the tee.
+It is a perfect spot for a cape hole, but sadly the tee is set low and the reeds are tall, so the fairway is relatively unsighted from the tee.

 The waste bunker running inside the reeds is impossible to see.